 While this would be a typical example of a full-size jug blender, there are smaller options available known as personal blenders.
 These are essentially used to explicitly make smoothies and the container doubles-up as a cup for on-the-go.
 Handheld blenders also exist, called immersion blenders.
 These look completely different to the other types of blender and have their own distinct function.
 They’re best used for smaller portions of sauces and dips and can provide a more concentrated blend.

 Full-size blenders are mostly used to create liquid-based recipes, such as smoothies, soups, sauces and dips.
 But they can crush ice too, so they’re often used to blend frozen cocktails from scratch, such as mojitos.
 When blending liquids, this appliance should provide fine and consistent results, with no chunks in sight.
 It should also be able to puree thicker recipes, such as hummus, in a matter of minutes.
+Bear in mind, there are certain ingredients that blenders can struggle with though; check out 11 things you should never put in a blender.

 Some blenders can also create so much friction as it blends that it heats the ingredients within, essentially producing hot, fresh soup at the touch of a button.
 Although not all blenders can reach such speeds for a prolonged time.

 Once blended, you simply pour the ingredients out of the jug via the spout and you’re ready to serve.
 Cleaning a blender also couldn’t be easier.
 You simply add soap and water to the jug, run it on full blend for 10-20 seconds and watch it clean itself.
+Failing to clean your blender is one of the 7 blender mistakes to avoid at all costs.

 Food processor vs blender: Which do you need?